timklapdor/uimagine-website/_events/lunch-and-learn-learning-analytics.md

   link_url: https://zoom.us/j/8389243643
 ---

-u!magine and [Adaptive Learning and Teaching Services](http://www.csu.edu.au/division/learning-and-teaching/home/analytics-and-evaluations) are running their **Lunch & Learn: Building your Analytics Toolbox** series in June, with an additional session featuring Blackboard Test Analytics.
+u!magine and [Adaptive Learning and Teaching Services](http://www.csu.edu.au/division/learning-and-teaching/home/analytics-and-evaluations) ran a **Lunch & Learn: Building your Analytics Toolbox** series in June, with an additional session featuring Blackboard Test Analytics.

-Each session will begin at 12.30pm using the format – 10 min presentation of functionality, 10 min academic practitioner, followed by a 10 min Q&A. These sessions are designed to help academics build their analytics toolbox by exploring the ways specific CSU systems can be used to inform teaching and learning, and showcase the practical ways these are already being used by some academics.
+Each session will began at 12.30pm using the format – 10 min presentation of functionality, 10 min academic practitioner, followed by a 10 min Q&A. These sessions are designed to help academics build their analytics toolbox by exploring the ways specific CSU systems can be used to inform teaching and learning, and showcase the practical ways these are already being used by some academics.